adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 <span epub:type="pagebreak" id="page51" title="51"/>

-## Dark is the world our fathers left us
+## “Dark is the World our Fathers left us”

 | <span style="font-variant:small-caps;">Dark</span> is the world our fathers left us,
 | Wearily, greyly the long years flow,